deepset-ai/haystack-home/content/blog/announcing-our-new-german-embedding-model/index.md

 |Cohere Multilingual v3| *52.4* |✅|-|

 > To learn more and get a deeper dive into benchmarks on real-world data, [read our full announcement article with Mixedbread](https://www.mixedbread.ai/blog/deepset-mxbai-embed-de-large-v1).
+You can find an overview of the benchmarks in this [spreadsheet](https://docs.google.com/spreadsheets/d/1RIwLk7Ldy5CI03ckqJuOE2BJTYzP4JbVqP6Rz3WO1kw/edit?usp=sharing).

 ## Storage and Inference Efficiency